AbhayKabdwal/Markdown-Notes/Data-Mining-notes/04 Classification and Decision Trees.md

 - **SLIQ,SPRINT**

 ### Hunt’s Algorithm
-At each node $t$, the following procedure is applied:
+At each node `t`, the following procedure is applied:
-- If all records in $t$ belong to the same class $y_t$, make it a leaf node.
+- If all records in `t` belong to the same class `y_t`, make it a leaf node.
 - Otherwise, select an attribute to split the data and recursively apply the procedure.

 ---